 Treatment and Rehabilitation:

-Initially, the Rest, Ice, Compression, Elevation (R.I.C.E) principal should be followed.
-Therapeutic Ultrasound, Acupuncture, Sports massage and Taping are all methods used to facilitate soft tissue healing.
+Initially, the Protection, Rest, Ice, Compression, Elevation (P.R.I.C.E) principal should be followed.
+Therapeutic Ultrasound, Acupuncture, Sports Massage and Taping are all methods used to facilitate soft tissue healing.
 Sports massage, however should not be performed until the acute phase has passed (3 days +).
 Approximate timescales for rest are; 3 weeks for a grade 1 strain and 4-6 weeks for a grade 2 strain.
 Grade 3 tears will most likely require surgery followed by a 12 week rehabilitation programme.

 As with any injury, progressive and comprehensive exercise based rehabilitation is key to avoiding recurrence or secondary injuries.
 Secondary injuries often occur through compensatory mechanisms which may have become habit during the injured period.
 The rehabilitation period is also an ideal opportunity to target those areas that get ignored in weekly training routines.
 Core stability and gluteal muscles are a great place to focus on when activity is restricted.
 Research has found that the stronger these muscles can become, the more likely a successful outcome is to be reached in terms of injury recovery, injury prevention and most importantly performance.